EndPointCorp/end-point-blog/2020/01/07/increasing-website-load-speed.html.md

 <ins class="adsbygoogle" style="display:inline-block;width:728px;height:90px" data-ad-client="ca-pub-XXXXXXXXXXXXXXXXX" data-ad-slot="XXXXXXXXX"></ins>
 ```

 Quite shorter, isn't it?
-This will create only an empty slot in which we will load our ad once the page is fully rendered.
-To accomplish that, we should create a new script that will have this content (assuming we have jQuery on our website):
+This will only create an empty slot in which we will load our ad after the page is fully rendered.
+To accomplish that, we need to create a new script like this one (assuming we have jQuery on our website):

 * <b>async-ads.js</b>: